 Oxford Dictionary

-The definition of a pearl and a mother of pearl clarify the differences between a pearl and a mother of pearl.
+The definition of a pearl and a mother of pearl clarifies the differences between a pearl and a mother of pearl.
 Even if they are produced from the same or similar material, they have some unique differences.

 How Pearls Are Formed